AztecProtocol/aztec-packages/noir/noir-repo/docs/docs/how_to/how-to-solidity-verifier.md

 echo "0x$HEX_PROOF"
 ```

-Remix expects that the public inputs will be split into an array of `bytes32` values so `HEX_PUBLIC_INPUTS` needs to be split up and prefixed with `0x` accordingly.
-You may notice that the public inputs match up with the values which are written in the `Verifier.toml` file so we can also copy the public input values from `Verifier.toml` which are already split up.
-Take care to ensure that the order of the public inputs aren't changed.
+Remix expects that the public inputs will be split into an array of `bytes32` values so `HEX_PUBLIC_INPUTS` needs to be split up into 32 byte chunks which are prefixed with `0x` accordingly.

 A programmatic example of how the `verify` function is called can be seen in the example zk voting application [here](https://github.com/noir-lang/noir-examples/blob/33e598c257e2402ea3a6b68dd4c5ad492bce1b0a/foundry-voting/src/zkVote.sol#L35):